Haplosyllis spongicola

+Description

-DescriptionHaplosyllis spongicola is a small white segmented worm which lives parasitically on about forty known species of sponge around the world.
+Haplosyllis spongicola is a small white segmented worm which lives parasitically on about forty known species of sponge around the world.
 It grows to a length of several centimetres.
 The body is cylindrical and the prostomium bears three antennae and four eyes.
 The pharynx has a single tooth surrounded by conical fleshy protuberances.
 Each segment bears paired appendages known as parapodia with tufts of cilia known as cirri on the dorsal and ventral sides.
 There are also a small number of simple chaetae or bristles on each segment.

+Distribution

-DistributionHaplosyllis spongicola has a cosmopolitan distribution and is found in shallow coastal habitats in both temperate and tropical locations throughout the world.
+Haplosyllis spongicola has a cosmopolitan distribution and is found in shallow coastal habitats in both temperate and tropical locations throughout the world.
 The holotype came from Atlantic waters off the coast of Spain.